GRM Performance Metrics

 Beta measures the volatility of an investment strategy relative to the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 A negative beta indicates an inverse correlation with the S&P 500 (they generally move in opposite directions).

 There are two important takeaways from this chart.
-The first is that when we look at beta from an absolute value perspective, the GRM’s beta is lower than that of GLD.
-This implies a lower level of overall volatility, and is congruent with what we saw in the previous two charts.
+The first is that when we look at beta from an absolute value perspective, the GRM’s beta is the same as GLD.
+This implies a similar level of overall volatility.

 The other important takeaway has to do with the fact that the GRM’s beta is positive, while GLD’s beta is negative.
 What this means is that the performance of the GRM has a small positive correlation with the general stock market, while GLD has a slight negative correlation.
 From this perspective, one could make an argument that owning GLD for the long haul is more ideal, because it has a negative correlation with the equity component of one’s portfolio (thus dragging down total portfolio volatility).
 That is certainly a valid argument, but the trade-off here is that GLD exhibits lower returns over time.

 Now that we’ve covered the metrics that identify both risk (standard deviation, maximum drawdown and beta) as well as returns (compound annual return), we can combine these measures to get a better understanding of risk-adjusted returns.
 This is considered the holy grail of investing because it represents how efficiently capital is deployed.
 Anyone can increase returns by taking on more risk, but great investment strategies deliver high returns while taking less risk.